caiovvp/Voxy_Coding_Challenge/README.md

 The next step is to download the Firefox GeckoDriver in your computer (remember in which folder you place the GeckoDriver)

-Then you should go to the
+Then you should go to the terminal again and execute the command below

 ```
-sentences-25-04-2020.csv

 ```

 And that is it.
-You can import in your Anki using the csv file.
+Your Firefox browser should open and automatically execute the test cases for "email login" and "phone number login" feature files.

 ## How it is going to work